Lisa R. Lattuca

 Ann Arbor, Michigan 48109-1259

 In addition to journal articles and book chapters on these topics, Dr. Lattuca is the co-author of Shaping the College Curriculum: Academic Plans in Context (with Joan Stark); and author of Creating Interdisciplinarity: Interdisciplinary Teaching and Research among College and University Faculty.
-She serves as a senior associate editor of the Journal of Engineering Education and has or is serving on the editorial boards of the Journal of Higher Education, Research in Higher Education, Higher Education, the American Journal of Education, The Journal of General Education, and AERA Open.
+She has served as senior associate editor of the Journal of Engineering Education and has served or is currently serving on the editorial boards of The Journal of Higher Education, Research in Higher Education, Higher Education, American Journal of Education, The Journal of General Education, and AERA Open.

 Dr. Lattuca earned her PhD from the University of Michigan, a master’s from Cornell University, and a bachelor’s degree from Saint Peter’s University.
-She previously held faculty positions at Penn State and Loyola University.
+She previously held faculty positions at Penn State (University Park) and Loyola University Chicago.
+Before moving to Penn State, she was a program officer at the Spencer Foundation.
+Her administrative experiences in higher education include work as assistant dean for enrollment management, director of marketing, and assistant director of communications.

 Courses